 Now we can assemble these pieces into the complete formula.
 The probability of word given context embedding is the product of all binary decisions along the path:

 This formula looks intimidating, but it encapsulates a simple idea: multiply together the probability of each correct turn.
-The notation is the Iverson bracket, which equals if the condition inside is true (we went left) and if false (we went right).
+The Iverson bracket equals if we went left at node (meaning the next node is the left child) and if we went right.

 Why does this encoding work?
 Consider the two cases: